-I will allow for appointments to be scheduled within reason up to when the final project is due.
-If you call my phone and I'm not there, please leave a message and a contact phone, when I can call back, or if I can email you the information you need.
+I will allow for appointments to be scheduled within reason up to the day of the final exam.
+If you call the phone and I'm not there please leave a message and contact phone and when I can call back or if I can email you the information you need.
 I will return the call or email shortly thereafter accordingly.